bci-oss/semanticstack-rql/README.md

 Fundamentally, RQL (Resource Query Language) serves as a query language tailored for use in REST, specifically within URIs featuring data structures resembling objects.
 This repository, in turn, provides a Java parser implemented using antlr4 to facilitate the integration of RQL on client and server side.

-The main parts of the RQL are: select,filter and option.
+The main parts of the RQL are: select, filter and option.

 ```text
 select=id&filter=eq(name, "blue")&option=limit({start},{count}),sort(-id)